 1991—The Trump Taj Mahal files for bankruptcy 467 days after opening.

-1979—A dam, badly built on shaky ground, collapses in Church Rock, N.M., spilling 1,100 tons of radioactive mill waste, 93 million gallons of effluent, and as much radioactivity as Three Mile Island.
+1979—A dam, badly built on shaky ground, collapses in Church Rock, N.M.
+It spills 1,100 tons of radioactive mill waste, 93 million gallons of effluent, releasing as much radioactivity as the Three Mile Island meltdown.

-1973—Al Butterfield reveals he’s been bugging the Oval office at the behest of The Man himself.
+1973—Nixon aide Al Butterfield reveals he’s been bugging the Oval Office at the behest of The Man himself.

 1963—In NYC, Tom Cornell and Chris Kearns stage the first anti-Vietnam War demonstration.

-1945—The Atomic Age begins with a bang at Alamagordo, N.M.
+1945—The Atomic Age starts with a big bang at Alamagordo, N.M.

 1934—Workers in San Francisco conduct a four-day General Strike.